Cedarville University: 2000s

 In 2006, the General Association of Regular Baptist Churches terminated its relationship with the school due to the partnership with the Southern Baptist Convention and perceived liberalism in this convention.

 Brown left his position as president in July 2013, instead becoming the university's chancellor, an office he held until July 2014.
 Thomas White became the 10th president of Cedarville in July 2013.
 Under White's leadership, the university completed an extensive renovation of the Jeremiah Chapel, built new science laboratories, established two additional graduate programs, and founded the Center for Biblical Apologetics and Public Christianity.

 In December 2013, following policy changes made by President White, twenty-year associate professor of Christian education Joy Fagan resigned, saying she felt that she was no longer a good fit for the university.
 White claimed that his policies were in line with Cedarville's past values and Scripture, and were "not a new shift."
 In early 2014, White said that university was preparing to codify their complementarian stance concerning gender roles and re-wrote the school's doctrinal statement to reflect the change.
 According to 100: Cedarville College, A Century of Commitment by J. Murray Murdoch, the first doctrinal statement adopted by then-Cedarville College made no mention of gender roles or complementarian theology.

-From 2010-2014, an independent student newspaper titled The Ventriloquist was written by students and publicly distributed on campus without authorization.
+From 2010 to 2014, an independent student newspaper titled The Ventriloquist was written by students and publicly distributed on campus without authorization.
 The publication often reported alternative perspectives about the institutional changes and had published LGBT-sympathetic content.
 In April 2014, President White and Vice President of Student Life Jon Wood confiscated copies of the newspaper as students waited outside the chapel to distribute it.
 According to The Ventriloquist, White stated that permission was required to distribute the newspaper.
 After this incident, The Ventriloquist was moved online, where new articles continued to be published for about a year.

 In the spring of 2017, White and then-Academic Vice President Loren Reno instituted what they called the "Philippians 4:8 Policy", which they claimed provided biblically consistent guidelines for faculty to follow but which some professors claimed amounted to censorship and the loss of academic freedom.
 They later changed the policy title to the "Biblically Consistent Curriculum (BCC) Policy," after two veteran Bible professors objected to this interpretation and application of Philippians 4:8.
 The policy is still in place today, serving to regulate the literature, art, films, and other media that faculty are permitted to use in the classroom.

 The university's seal has remained essentially unchanged from the Presbyterians' original design and still contains the Latin phrase "Pro Corona et Foedere Christi", which is translated, "For the crown and covenant of Christ".
 The original seal is surrounded with a slogan adopted by the former Baptist Bible Institute, "For the Word of God and the Testimony of Jesus Christ".